g33kidd/g33kidd.com-archive/README.md

 ```
 Template1 {name: "header.html", content: "<h1>some_html</h1>", partial: true}
 Template2 {name: "index.html", content: "htmldoc... <%= get_partial ("header.html") %> ...", partial: false, assigns: []}
 ^^ Template partials stored in the DB.
+Oh, and so the controller doesn't think to look for a main template with a partial templates name.
 ```

 ## Some Ideas